 Any loss or inconvenience you had to face that is related to the ridesharing accident may be listed in your punitive damage claims.
 You might be able to get compensation for damages, such as:

 - The income you lost because you had to stay home and heal from your injuries

 - Physical pain, scarring, and disfigurement related to your injuries

 - Emotional trauma you suffered from the accident

 - Costs for medical equipment, surgeries, or even doctor’s appointments

 - Potential refund for your Uber or Lyft trip

 A Los Angeles Uber and Lyft ridesharing accident lawyer can help you fight for the financial recovery of your damages.
 Interested in learning more about what kind of damages you might be able to win?
 Contact one of our Uber and Lyft rideshare accident lawyers in Los Angeles.

-When we use the Uber app to hail a ride, the last thing we imagine is being injured in an accident due to a negligent, yet experienced, Uber driver.
+When we use the Uber app to hail a ride, you never anticipate any injuries or accidents due to a negligent, yet experienced, Uber driver.
 Uber and Lyft work hard to keep their safety records secret both in court cases and before their primary state regulator, the California Public Utilities Commission.